mjonas14/logo_generator/README.md

 # SVG Logo Generator

+  Assignment is incomplete.
+A walkthrough video will be submitted alongside a regrade request.

   ## Description
   The SVG Logo generator allows users to create a logo for their project (outputted as a .svg file) through answering a few simple prompts in the command line.
 This project is a command line application using inquirer to provide promtps.
 One all have been answered, the application generates a logo.svg file that the user can then user to their heart's desire.